CozyPlantlady/the-garden-gate/README.md

 ### User can choose to start the game.
 #### User Stories:

-- User can start the game by clicking the "Start Game button in the main page"
+User can start the game:
+- Click the "Start the story" button in the main page

-- User can give a name for the character.
+User can give a name for the character.
+- User can write the name they want to use to the name field, and submit it. *This feature is currntly replaced by default name, Willow*

-- User can read the story part, and choose from options what to do next.
+User can read the story part, and choose from options what to do next.
+- When game is started, user can see the story page and two (or one) option buttons under it.
+User can click one to go forward in the story.

-- User can get more information about the game.
+User can get more information about the game.
+- Click "info", or scroll down the page to come to info section.

-- User can see their previous decision.
-(This feature is removed.
-Story is very short and easily replayable.)
+User can see their previous decision.
+- *This feature is removed.*

-- User can end the game when they want.(This feature is removed.
-Story is very short and easily replayable.)
+User can end the game when they want.
+- *This feature is removed.
+Story is very short.*

-- User can choose to replay.
+User can choose to replay.
+- After story line has ended, "Play again?" text appears.
+By clicking it user goes back to the beginning of the story.
+Each replay adds to the counter, and if user has found one or more of the three special endings those stay in memory.
+When all three endings are found the final ending is unlocked.

 ### Bugs and other issues: